No Fail Homemade Pumpkin Pie

 The Crust – Blind Bake or not?

 We’re usually partial to blind baking single-crust pies — especially those with liquid fillings.
 With that said, we don’t blind bake when making pumpkin pie.
-“Blind baking” means to partially cook the crust before adding the filling.
-This helps the crust stay crisp and flaky.
+“Blind baking” means to partially cook the crust before adding the filling, which helps the crust stay crisp and flaky.

 With pumpkin pie, though, we love how the crust becomes moistened a little from the filling.
 The base of the crust browns, but where the filling and crust meet, it’s soft and tender.
 That’s how we saw our mothers make it as kids, so we just can’t stray.